BenBalder/EndoDraft/README.md

 - Click **“More info”**
 - Then select **“Run anyway”**

-No installation required.
-The program runs as a standalone `.exe`.
+For security reasons, installation is required with EndoDraft_Setup_vX.X.X.exe .

 ---

 ## 🖥 System Requirements

 - Windows 10 or newer (64-bit)
-- No installation necessary
+- Permission to run EndoDraft Installer
-- No internet connection required (only for software updates)
+- Internet connection for software updates
 - The software is currently optimized for **Windows**, macOS or Linux users can have issues. **Development is in progress**.

 ---